 Technology advances quickly, which makes it likely that something that worked yesterday will require repairs today.
-As any handyperson can attest, tools that are both compact and portable are necessary for tackling unexpected day-to-day repair jobs.
+As any handyman can attest, tools that are both compact and portable are necessary for tackling unexpected day-to-day repair jobs.
 Stalwart’s 75-HT4023B Ratchet, Metric Socket and Bit Set just so happens to fit your everyday needs to a T.

 This budget-friendly set boasts big value in a small case, packing a ratchet wrench alongside a collection of eight metric sockets (5 mm to 12 mm) and 12 screwdriver bits of various sizes (three Phillips, three flat, three Pozi, and three Torx).
 That means you’ll never be without the right gear for any minor household or automotive repair.

-While it might be true that this set leans a little on the small side, it’s great for jobs where limited space would otherwise impede larger tools.
-Plus, its smaller size makes it a perfect fit for your glove compartment or kitchen drawer.
+While this set is a little small, it’s great for jobs where limited space would otherwise impede larger tools.
+Its smaller size makes it a perfect fit for your glove compartment or kitchen drawer.